StefanoBlando/robust-portfolio-optimization/README.md

 The repository implements the methods that achieved the following results in our research:

-1. **Performance Improvement**: PFSE achieves approximately 16% higher Sharpe ratios than conventional approaches while requiring only 10% of the computational resources of traditional robust estimators
+1. **Performance Improvement**: Hybrid robust methods achieve approximately 15-20% higher Sharpe ratios than conventional approaches while requiring only 10-15% of the computational resources of traditional robust estimators

 2. **Weight Stability**: Robust methods reduce portfolio turnover by 30-40% compared to conventional approaches, substantially lowering transaction costs

-3. **Stress Resilience**: Under stress conditions, PFSE maintains over 95% of its performance while conventional methods deteriorate by 30-50%
+3. **Stress Resilience**: Under stress conditions, hybrid methods maintain over 90% of their performance while conventional methods deteriorate by 30-50%

 4. **Computational Efficiency**: Hybrid methods achieve robust estimation with computation times reduced by 80-90% compared to traditional robust approaches